jar398/tryphy/doc/report.md

 describes how the services actually work.

-Agreement between the two is not a high bar given how noncommittal the documentation is, so the two rarely disagree, and I would say it's largely correct in what it says.
+Agreement between the two is not a high bar given how noncommittal the documentation is, so the two rarely disagree, and I would say the documentation is largely correct in what it says about the API.

-The documentation doesn't answer the question "what does this service do" in the kind of detail one would expect from a reference document, and it does not explain the syntax or semantics of the result.
-(The newer documentation provides the output generated for the examples, which is helpful but often mystifying.)
+On the other hand the documentation is in my opinion broadly incomplete.
+It doesn't answer the question "what does this service do" in the way one normally expects from a reference document, and it does not explain the syntax or semantics of the result.
+(The newer documentation provides the output generated for the examples, which is helpful but often hard to interpret.)

-With some work, it would be possible to list all the information that ought to be added to the documentation.
+With some work, it would be possible to list all the information that might be added to the documentation.

 **Informative messages:** One thing I wrote tests for was the claim in the documentation that an error message will be